Police kill suspect after Kentucky trooper fatally shot

 Kentucky State Police found the suspect, Joseph Thomas Johnson-Shanks, 25, of Missouri, in a wooded area close to Interstate 24, near where he allegedly shot the trooper after a car chase, police said.

 Johnson-Shanks had aimed his gun at troopers and refused to drop it, leading one to shoot him, officials said.
-Johnson-Shanks died at a medical center in Princeton, Kentucky.
+Johnson-Shanks died at a medical centre in Princeton, Kentucky.

 Kentucky police said Johnson-Shanks allegedly gunned down Trooper Joseph Cameron Ponder late Sunday after fleeing from a traffic stop in the western part of the state.